 These usually require you to have completed an undergraduate degree before you study them.

-Taught (coursework) degrees
+Taught (coursework) degrees and qualifications

 The Otago MBA is offered in a variety of formats to fit your lifestyle - Online, Full-time on-campus, Part-time on-campus, or Executive MBA.
 Otago's MBA has a strong focus on managerial relevance, practical application, and your own personal development.

 A one-year masters qualification consisting of seven taught papers + either an applied or research project that enables you to meet the needs of industry, and manage and assess large scale data issues.
 The programme is taught on campus and through distance learning (available by distance in 2021 subject to academic approval).

 The MEcon can be studied either full-time (12 months) or part-time starting either Semester One (Feb) or Semester Two (July).
 It involves both coursework and a research dissertation and is aimed at students with an undergraduate major in economics that includes a solid grounding in mathematical economics and econometrics.
 It is designed to equip you with the skills needed by economic practitioners and policymakers, as well as researchers and PhD candidates in economics.
 The MEcon can be studied full-time (12 months) or part-time.